IPASTAT.CONF(5) IPASTAT.CONF(5)

 If some rule (limit, threshold) has the st_list parameter, then statis-

-tics systems listed in its value will be used for querying statistics
+tics systems listed in its argument will be queried for statistics for

-for this rule (limit, threshold).
-This parameter allows to create per
+this rule (limit, threshold).
+This parameter allows to create per rule

-First statistics system which will be able to perform asked query will
+The first statistics system can perform asked query will be used for

-be used for querying particular type of statistics.
-Note that the order
+querying particular type of statistics.
+Note that the order of statis-

-There is one built-in statistics system null in ipastat(8): it does not
+There is one built-in statistics system null: this statistics system

-return any statistics.
-If the st_list parameter is not specified, then
+does not return any statistics.
+If the st_list parameter is not speci-

 Example: